The law library's collection is non-circulating to ensure that materials are available at all times.

-Microsoft Office is available on (5) public workstations workstations.
+Microsoft Office is available on (6) public workstations.
 There is a $.20 per page charge for printing.

-The library has a fourteen-seat-capacity conference room that is available for classes, depositions, or private attorney/client meetings.
-The rental charge is $50.00 per half-day (mornings or afternoons), or $100 for full-day rental.
+The library has two conference rooms that are available for classes, depositions, or private attorney/client meetings.
+The rental charge is $75.00 per half-day (mornings or afternoons), or $140 for full-day rental.
 Reservations should be made in advance.

 Library staff will provide tours of the library upon request.
 Advance notice is required.